What is Ransomware?

 Pay attention when you get odd emails from friends, as well.
 Even the best of us get spam email, and some spammers and scammers will pose as one of your contacts to get you to look at an email.
 Look closely: while it may be your friend’s name, is it really their email address that it came from?
 Why would they send you just a link or an attachment with no explanation?

 Read everything twice before you click on it or agree to anything.
 99% of malware we find on customer’s computers is malware that they installed themselves, because they didn’t pay attention while installing software.
-Even legitimate software like Adobe Flash Player will attempt to bundle in McAfee – which we consider malware – if you’re not paying attention and don’t deselect the option which is selected by default.
+Even legitimate software like Adobe Reader will attempt to bundle in McAfee – which we consider malware – if you’re not paying attention and don’t deselect the option which is selected by default.
 A certain popular free torrenting client bundles in several awful programs, including a bitcoin miner that eats system resources and wears shortens the life of components by running them at full speed whenever the computer is left on and unattended.
 These bundled software items don’t have to be installed, but if you rush through the installation process and don’t read the boxes before clicking “Next”, you’re going to get something you don’t want.

 Use common sense when it comes to pop-ups.
 Myriad web sites will pop up warnings that “your computer is running slowly”, “you may be infected”, or “click here for free scan”.
 These warnings are fake and false and are deceptive advertising designed to get you to buy a product you don’t want – at best.
 At worst they may trick you into downloading some form of malware.
 Boxes that implore you to call a number to speak to Microsoft support, or phone calls from people with accents that say they need to connect to your computer to fix an error are scams.
 Microsoft won’t call you or send pop-ups through web pages.